sdenike/valetpress/readme.md

 # ValetPress

-ValetPress is a script that allows for the quick installation and configuration of WordPress for local development and testing.
-This is a full rewrite of the code that @AaronRutley originally created (https://github.com/AaronRutley/valetpress) but has been written from the ground up to add other features that I found the need for in my local setup.
+ValetPress allows for the quick installation and configuration of WordPress install for local development and testing.
+The idea of this script was inspired from the script that @AaronRutley originally created (https://github.com/AaronRutley/valetpress), but has been written from the ground up to provide cleaner code, as well as adding/removing features that I felt were or were not necessary for my daily usage.

+## What?

+The script itself uses Laravel Valet and WP-CLI to speed up the creation of a WordPress install on your local system.
+Before @AaronRutley demoed his script to me I was using MAMP, and/or manually setting up installs on my computer which was far more time consuming than his script was.

+## Why?

+While the original script works great… I got bored and decided to rewrite it for my own needs.

 ## Features